-The latest Job Creators Network/ ScottRasmussen.com Weekly Pulse survey shows that 50% of Americans now rate the economy as good or excellent.
-The data collected April 15-16 also shows that 32% now say the economy is just fair and 13% say poor.
-These positive assessments have remained fairly consistent since early February (see topline trends).
+The latest Job Creators Network/ ScottRasmussen.com Weekly Pulse survey shows that 48% of Americans now rate the economy as good or excellent.
+This is the first time that number has fallen below 50% since the government shutdown.
+The data collected June 10-11 also shows that 36% now say the economy is just fair and 13% say poor (see topline trends for all questions).

-By a 32% to 17% margin, Americans believe their own finances are getting better rather than worse.
+By a 30% to 18% margin, Americans believe their own finances are getting better rather than worse (see crosstab results).

 The mission of ScottRasmussen.com is to enhance the public dialogue through data-driven analysis that explores the underlying currents of public opinion (read About Us).

 We release new public opinion data every day relating to topics in the news and other items of interest.
 We also provide daily updates on the president’s job approval and the generic congressional ballot.

-The national survey of 1,126 US adults was conducted April 15-16, 2019 by ScottRasmussen.com and HarrisX, a polling company specializing in online surveys (see Methodology).
-It has a Margin of Error of +/-3.0 percentage points with a 95% level of confidence.
+The national survey of 1,083 US adults was conducted June 10-11, 2019 by ScottRasmussen.com and HarrisX, a polling company specializing in online surveys (see Methodology).
+The Margin of Sampling Error is +/-3.0 percentage points with a 95% level of confidence.

 Neither Scott Rasmussen nor ScottRasmussen.com has any relationship with Rasmussen Reports® (see About Us).